 The level presented represents the 90th percentile of the twenty sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th; percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, twenty samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 3.2 ug/l.
+In this case, twenty samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 3.7 ug/l.
 The action level for lead was not exceeded at any of the sites tested.
+Below is a table of detected contaminants.